What is ESG? Ultimate Rules to Better Your Business (2022)

 - Equal wages

-In addition, the “social” aspect is related to the events and initiatives that the company carries out.
+In addition, the “social” aspect is related to events and initiatives that a company carries out.

 These are needed to face any kind of corruption and have an ethical division of the compensation.

 - Employs a CEO autonomous of the board chair

 - Companies that embrace diversity on their board